slyscrat/YandexMailTest/README.md

 # YandexMailTest
-Laboratory work for Software Testing in ITMO
+Laboratory work for Software Testing in ITMO.

-This is a console testing application built without any test frameworks.
+This is a console program that automatically tests a [Yandex_Mail](http://mail.yandex.ru) website.
-Testing a bit of [Yandex_Mail](http://mail.yandex.ru) website

 ## Built With